rudra-geek/Marine-Vision/README.md

-# GeoVision
+# Marine Vision
 ### AI-Powered Satellite-Based Oil Spill Detection & Monitoring

-GeoVision is a modern web platform designed to help users visualize, monitor, analyze, and understand potential marine oil-spill events using satellite-based intelligence.
+Marine Vision is a modern web platform designed to help users visualize, monitor, analyze, and understand potential marine oil-spill events using satellite-based intelligence.
 By transforming complex geospatial data into an intuitive web application, GeoVision provides an accessible experience for tracking environmental marine events.

 ---

 ## 🌐 Website Overview

-The GeoVision web application serves as a centralized interface for marine oil-spill monitoring and spatial analysis.
+The Marine Vision web application serves as a centralized interface for marine oil-spill monitoring and spatial analysis.
 The platform streamlines user interaction with satellite-derived observations, presenting crucial environmental insights through a sleek, modern UI designed for accessibility, clarity, and rapid decision-making.

 ---